BossNz/Adonuxt5/README.md

 2. Open a terminal in the folder.
 3. Run `Npm install` install package all
 4. Run `Node ace generate:key` important!!
-5. go to folder server and type  `node ace serve --watch` ( Start AdoNuxtJS DevMode on port 3333 And Alway Update ).
+5. go to folder server and type  `node ace serve --watch` ( Start AdoNuxtJS DevMode on port 3333 And Always Update ).
 6. Run production open file .Env and edit variable `NODE_ENV=development` to `NODE_ENV=production` And type `node ace nuxt:build` And `node ace serve`
 7. All success.